 - Sean has been the President of the Ottawa & District Labour Council since 2004

-- Twenty-two year delegate to the Ottawa & District Labour Council
+- Thirty-two year delegate to the Ottawa & District Labour Council

 - Ontario Federation of Labour Executive Council member